Flying car: Safety

-In order to operate safely, a flying car must be certified independently as both a road vehicle and an aircraft, by the respective authorities.
-The person controlling the vehicle must also be licensed as both driver and pilot, and the vehicle maintained according to both regimes.
+To operate safely, a flying car must be independently certified as both a road vehicle and an aircraft by the respective authorities.
+The operator must also be licensed as both a driver and a pilot, and the vehicle must be maintained according to the regulations of both categories.

-Mechanically, the requirements of powered flight are so challenging that every opportunity must be taken to keep weight to a minimum.
-A typical airframe is therefore lightweight and easily damaged.
-On the other hand, a road vehicle must be able to withstand significant impact loads from casual incidents while stationary, as well as low-speed and high-speed impacts, and the high strength this demands can add considerable weight.
-A practical flying car must be both strong enough to pass road safety standards and light enough to fly.
-Any propeller or rotor blade also creates a hazard to passers-by when on the ground, especially if it is spinning; they must be permanently shrouded, or folded away on landing.
+Mechanically, the requirements for powered flight are so demanding that every opportunity must be taken to minimize weight.
+Consequently, a typical airframe is lightweight and easily damaged.
+In contrast, a road vehicle must endure significant impact loads from minor incidents while stationary, as well as low-speed and high-speed collisions, which requires a strength that can significantly increase weight.
+A practical flying car must be strong enough to meet road safety standards while remaining light enough for flight.
+Additionally, any propeller or rotor blade poses a risk to pedestrians when on the ground, especially if it is spinning; therefore, these components must be permanently shrouded or retracted upon landing.

-For widespread adoption, as envisaged in the near future, it will not be practicable for every driver to qualify as a pilot and the rigorous maintenance currently demanded for aircraft will be uneconomic.
+For the widespread adoption envisioned in the near future, it will not be practical for every driver to qualify as a pilot, and the rigorous maintenance currently required for aircraft would be economically unfeasible.
 Flying cars will have to become largely autonomous and highly reliable.
 The density of traffic will require automated routing and collision-avoidance systems.
 To manage the inevitable periodic failures and emergency landings, there will need to be sufficient designated landing sites across built-up areas.
 In addition, poor weather conditions could make the craft unsafe to fly.

 Regulatory regimes are being developed in anticipation of a large increase in the numbers of autonomous flying cars and personal air vehicles in the near future, and compliance with these regimes will be necessary for safe flight.